 Free Gratitude Journal & Book Activity

-Encourage children to express gratitude through words and pictures with a gratitude journal and book response activity.
+Encourage children to express gratitude through words and pictures by using a gratitude journal and a book response activity.

 Click the image below to download the FREE gratitude journal templates.